|Is sports betting legal in Pennsylvania?||Yes.|

 Can I bet on my mobile device?

-Who will oversee Pennsylvania sports betting?
+Who oversees Pennsylvania sports betting?

 The Pennsylvania Gaming Control Board (PGCB) will regulate and oversee the state’s sports betting operations.